MartinStjernkvist/CAT-Chalmers-Aero-Team/CAT 25_26/Progress reports/45/Compiled_IPR_W45.md

 2025-11-07 15-47-27.mp4
 ‘Challenges’ document
 Listed management challenges in a document, to make a checklist.
-Problems
+Economics
+Created a ‘budget’ system: BUDGET
+Project plan
+Made a sketch of a project plan for the Concept paper Problems
 What problems am I encountering?
 General
+Team engagement
 Specific tasks

 Plans